MiniMini-On/hpny/README.md

 # Vanilla js SPA
+- This is a repogitory for web hosting using Netlify.

 - It was a challenge for creating Single Page App using only vanilla js without any framework.